xujiiiahao/ImpairedHand/README.md

   <img src="https://raw.githubusercontent.com/xujiiiahao/ImpairedHand/main/assets/dataset_2.png" alt="Teaser" width="600"/>
 </p>

-<h1 align="center"> ImpairedHand: A Dataset of Hand-Object Interactions under Finger Impairments
+<h1 align="center"> ImpairedHand: Toward Fault-Tolerant Dexterous Grasping under Finger Impairments

 # Download Dataset
 1. Download the ImpairedHand datasets from the [ImpairedHand Project Page]().
 You can download specific categories or all the data according to your needs.
 The data are saved with the path: `ImpairedHand/Object_class/xxxx.json`, look like: